 FAQ

-Yes, there are facilities for authors affiliated with the University of Parma to publish in open access in the journals of publishers who have entered into Transformative Agreements with CARE-CRUI.
+Yes, for authors affiliated with the University of Parma there are facilities to publish in open access on the journals of publishers who have concluded transformative agreements with CARE-CRUI.

-The transformative contracts (or Transformative Agreements) in fact stipulate that corresponding authors affiliated with the University of Parma can publish their work in open access without paying the article publication fee (APC) because it is already paid by the university by virtue of adhering to the contract.
+Transformative agreements provide that the corresponding authors affiliated with the University of Parma can publish their works in open access without paying the Article Publication Charge (APC) because it is already paid by the university by virtue of joining the agreement.

-The transformative contracts to which the University of Parma adheres are listed on the Publish in Open Access page.
+The transformative agreements joined by the University of Parma are listed on the Publish in Open Access page.

-The transformative contracts to which the University of Parma adheres are listed on the Publish in Open Access page where you will also find information about individual contracts.
+The transformative agreements joined by the University of Parma are listed on the Publish in Open Access page where you will also find information about each of them.

-All authors who hold the role of corresponding author and who have a formal and active relationship with the university at the time of the journal's acceptance of the contribution are eligible for the facilities provided for publishing in OA under transformative contracts.
+All authors who hold the role of corresponding author and who have a formal and active relationship with the university at the time of article acceptance by the journal are eligible for the facilities provided to publish in OA within the scope of the transformative agreements.

-If you are a corresponding author, you can qualify for the facilities even if your relationship with the university is a fixed-term one (contract professors, TD researchers, PhD students, research fellows, postdoctoral fellows, etc.) but you must be formally affiliated with the university at the time of article acceptance (i.e., with a current contract): be careful to take this into account when choosing your publication model and to identify a corresponding author whose affiliation can also be guaranteed in the months following submission.
+If you are a corresponding author, you can qualify for the facilities even if your relationship with the university is a fixed-term one (e.g. adjunct professors, fixed-term researchers, PhD students, research fellows, scolarship holders etc.) but you must be formally affiliated with the university at the time of article acceptance (i.e., with a current contract): be careful to take this into account when choosing your publication model and to identify a corresponding author whose affiliation can also be guaranteed in the months following submission.

 If you are a UNIPR author and hold the role of correspondig author, to take advantage of the benefits you only need to: